Google grants for UK charities

-Without it is almost impossible to effectively optimise your Google Ads account.
+Without it is almost impossible to effectively optimise your charity PPC account.
 We suggest setting up conversion tracking via another useful tool Google Tag Manager.

 The bare minimum, you should link your Google Analytics with your Google Ads account.
 This enables you to monitor how traffic is interacting with your website.

 Tracking will enable you to make better decisions for your non-profit account.

 Final Tip – Continuous management